TEB2023/sql-data-warehouse-project/README.md

 **Objective**:
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-**Specifications**
+#### Specifications
-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-Scope: Focus on the latest dataset only: historization of data is not required.
+- **Scope**: Focus on the latest dataset only: historization of data is not required.
-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics

 **BI: Analytics & Reporting (Data Analysis)**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------